ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-lapse of more than 280 years.
-Near the
-grave stood a venerable apple tree, but
-when and by whom planted is not known.
-This tree hassent two of its main roots
 into the gravesof Mr.and Mrs. Williams.
 The larger root has pushed its way
 through the earth till it reached the pre